 Tessa finally realizes that Hardin’s entire character and behavior are defined based on his past.
 She had a hint when she had felt the rift between him and his father, but after he revealed everything to her, Tessa finally understood that Hardin was a boy tormented by a past he never wanted to let go of, a past that he let shape his entire life.

-No, Though Hardin’s anger to his father subsided he did not really forgive him.
+No, Though Hardin’s anger toward his father subsided, he did not really forgive him.
 Tessa was able to improve the relationship Hardin had with his father.

 Why does Hardin hurt Tessa?

 Hardin hurts the people around him due to his incapability to see the effect of his words and action on others.
-Though this serves as a coping mechanism for him, it hurt Tessa a lot.
+Though this serves as a coping mechanism for him, it hurts Tessa greatly.

 Did Hardin truly love Tessa?

-Based on facts, yes, Hardin indeed love Tessa.
-However, due to the way she found out about the bet, Tessa felt like he had been playing her all along and didn’t feel a thing for her.
+Based on facts, yes, Hardin indeed loves Tessa.
+However, because she learned about the bet, Tessa felt like he had been playing her all along and didn’t feel a thing for her.